× Part 7: Aether Aether Concoctions and Enchants Relics The Planes

 Aetherite.
 Light.

 Description.
-This cowl gives the user infrared vision.
+In addition to function as a regular helmet, this cowl also gives the user infrared vision.

 Higher Levels.
 At 2nd level, the cowl grants the user darkvision; 3rd level, this helm grants arcane darkvision.